 Even now, kids and toddlers either don’t mind the loud-sounding and vibrating clipper, or they go ‘bat-shit crazy’!

-Luckily there are some excellent hair clippers on the market, ideally suited for toddlers and kids.
+Luckily there are some excellent hair clippers on the market, ideally suited for toddlers, kids, and babies.

 In a hurry?